-PERRY, Ga – The Georgia Cotton Commission Board of Directors approved $745,094 in research for the 2022 crop year and an additional $42,050 for the 2021 crop year during the March board meeting.
+PERRY, Ga – The Georgia Cotton Commission Board of Directors approved $770,924 in research for the 2023 crop year during the March board meeting.

-The money will fund 19 projects that will be conducted by University of Georgia researchers and extension specialists.
-Projects range from funding for the UGA cotton team to research on resistant weeds, evaluating the economics of sustainable production, monitoring cotton leaf-roll dwarf virus and many more.
+The money will fund 20 projects that will be conducted by University of Georgia researchers and extension specialists.
+Projects range from funding for the UGA cotton team to research on resistant weeds, evaluating the economics of conservation production, monitoring water use efficiency, and many more.
 The goal of this producer-funded research is to help cotton producers by conducting research that can either raise yields, promote efficiency or open new markets.

 GCC Chairman Bart Davis, a cotton farmer from Colquitt County said, “Our board is committed to providing the cotton farmer valuable research that will make a positive impact on the farm.
-It is important for us to be good stewards of producers’ money by funding research that influences their farms.”
+It is important for us to be good stewards of producers’ money and make strategic investments by funding research that benefits our growers and their farms.”

 The Georgia Cotton Commission is a producer-funded organization located in Perry.
 The commission began its work in 1965.
 Georgia cotton producers pay an assessment enabling the commission to invest in programs of research, promotion and education on behalf of all cotton producers of Georgia.
 For more information about the Georgia Cotton Commission, call (478) 988-4235 or go to the www.georgiacottoncommission.org website.